Beneath the Remains

-This was their first album to feature a Michael Whelan cover art.
-There was a bit of controversy surrounding the cover art used for this album.
-Sepultura had initially planned on using another Michael Whelan cover art, Bloodcurdling Tales of Horror and the Macabre.
-Igor Cavalera had even gone so far as to get part of the painting tattooed on his arm.
-However, Roadrunner Records convinced Sepultura to use Nightmare in Red as they felt it was better suited for Beneath the Remains.
-Monte Conner of Roadrunner later sent the original artwork to Obituary, who used it on their album, Cause of Death, which was released a year after Beneath the Remains.
-For years after the incident, Igor Cavalera was upset with Monte Conner for giving away their album cover.

 Background and recording

 Max Cavalera travelled to New York in February 1988 and spent a whole week negotiating with the Roadrunner label.
 Although they offered a seven-record deal to Sepultura, the label was unsure of the band's sale potential.
 The album's budget was a small amount by the label's standards ($8,000), but in the end the cost was almost twice its original budget.

 Scott Burns, who had previously engineered records by death metal acts Obituary, Death and Morbid Angel, was the chosen producer.
 Burns agreed to work for a low fee ($2,000) because he was curious about Brazil.
 Sepultura spent the last half of December 1988 recording the album at Nas Nuvens Studio in Rio de Janeiro, from 8 pm to 5 am.
 The studio was specifically chosen because it was the one where some years before Brazilian rock band Titãs had recorded their classic album Cabeça Dinossauro, which impressed Sepultura.
 Burns had brought some drum equipment and Mesa Boogie amps to Brazil (a rare item for production standards at the time) which helped to improve the sound quality.